Suley890/MinimalPortfolio/README.md

 ### Techniques used
 - CSS Flexbox for layout
 - CSS variables for theme
-- Media quieres to make site responsive
+- Media quieres to make page responsive
 - Netlify hosting to make form functional